J. D. McKissic: Washington Football Team / Commanders

 On March 26, 2020, McKissic signed a two-year contract with the Washington Football Team, then known as the Redskins prior to a name change later that offseason.
-In Week 15 against his former team, the Seattle Seahawks, McKissic recorded 107 yards from scrimmage and a receiving touchdown during the 20–15 loss.
+In Week 15 against his former team, the Seahawks, McKissic recorded 107 yards from scrimmage and a receiving touchdown during the 20–15 loss.
+In the 2020 season, McKissic recorded 85 carries for 365 rushing yards and one rushing touchdown and 80 receptions for 589 receiving yards and two receiving touchdowns.
+In the Wild Card Round loss to the Tampa Bay Buccaneers, he scored a rushing touchdown.

-In Week 4 of the 2021 season, McKissic scored the game-winning touchdown on a 30-yard catch and run in a 34-30 victory over the Atlanta Falcons.
-In a Week 12 win against the Seattle Seahawks, McKissic scored two touchdowns, one receiving and one rushing, before suffering a concussion.
+In Week 4 of the 2021 season, McKissic scored the game-winning touchdown on a 30-yard catch and run in a 34–30 victory over the Falcons.
+In a Week 12 win against the Seahawks, McKissic scored two touchdowns, one receiving and one rushing, before suffering a concussion.
 He was later placed on injured reserve.

 On March 15, 2022, McKissic originally agreed to terms with the Buffalo Bills on a two-year, $7 million contract before signing the same offer from Washington the following day.
 After being inactive with a neck injury for Weeks 9 and 10, McKissic was placed on injured reserve on November 19, 2022.
 He was released on March 15, 2023.